-My family loves waffle night.
+My family loves it!
 If we haven’t had waffles in a good while, my daughter Amalia will offer to make them, knowing that if I get a night off from being head cook, I’ll agree to nearly anything.
-But it’s not hard to agree to having hot waffles with fruit and sausages served to me as if I’m a queen.
+It’s not hard to agree to having hot waffles with fruit and sausages served to me as if I’m a queen.
 A lucky queen who is served waffles with a secret ingredient that really does make them irresistible.
-Queen Mom!

-And you know, every Queen I’ve ever known personally (ahem) enjoys some exceptional waffles for breakfast, too.
-This is the time of year when hot breakfasts are really appreciated at our house, and some crispy-edged waffles, served hot with berries, brown sugar and cream . . . oh my . . . hot breakfasts just don’t get much better than that!
+And, you know, every Queen I’ve ever known personally (ahem) enjoys some exceptional waffles for breakfast, too.
+Every inmate of our home enjoys hot breakfasts, and some crispy-edged waffles, served hot with berries, brown sugar and cream . . . oh my! . . . well, hot breakfasts just don’t get much better than that.

 And you.
-You, my lucky Gentle Reader, get the secret from me completely free of charge because I love you and appreciate your slogging along with me week after week as I find my feet with this blog of mine.
-It wouldn’t be any fun to post all this drivel if nobody ever read it, you see, so I’m grateful, and here goes.
+You, my lucky Gentle Reader, get the secret from me completely free of charge because I love you and appreciate your popping in week after week, to follow what’s going on in this little corner of the interwebs.

-I’ll start with a few pictures of this old cookbook, first, because I love it and I like to share things I love with you.
+I’ll start with a few pictures of this old cookbook of mine, first, because I love it and I like to share things I love with you, gentle reader.

 Where else but in these old church cookbooks can you find recipes for the foods from the “old country”?

-Okay, so I suppose I’ve teased you long enough.
 Here’s the recipe, after all that, and I hope you enjoy these waffles as much as we do!
-(We usually serve them with a generous sprinkling of brown sugar and a dollop or two of half-and-half, but of course you can put whatever you like on them, even some Dansk Sirupskager, if you choose.)
+We usually serve them with a smear of soft butter, a generous sprinkling of brown sugar, a sprinkling of cinnamon, and a dollop or two of cream, but of course you can put whatever you like on them (even some Dansk Sirupskager, if you choose).

 - 3 tsps. baking powder